AndyHoette/MockOS/docs/studio18.md

 4. We created a few files and added them to the file system.
 We first opened the file using the openFile() function.
 We used the write function to write a txt file we created with a factory.
 We used the read function which printed out what we had written in.
+The result is:

+cfd

+Process finished with exit code 0

 5. Once we include a SimpleFileFactory the simpleFileSystem no longer depends on concrete types of files.